Cristiano Ronaldo Reportedly Told Team-Mates He Was Leaving Before UCL Final

 Real Madrid forward Cristiano Ronaldo reportedly advised his team-mates he would be leaving the club weeks before the UEFA Champions League final.

-According to Jose Felix Diaz of Marca, Ronaldo had made it clear he was seeking a new challenge after the game in Kiev, in which Madrid beat Liverpool 3-1 to secure their third Champions League win in a row.
+According to Jose Felix Diaz of Marca, Ronaldo had made it clear he was seeking a new challenge after the game in Kiev, in which Madrid beat Liverpool 3-1 to secure their third Champions League triumph in a row.

-"Zinedine Zidane's exit means Ronaldo's potential departure has taken a backseat for the time being, but it is still an issue, and some of his team-mates consider that he has already played his last match in the white of Real Madrid," continued the piece.
+"Zinedine Zidane's exit means Ronaldo's potential departure has taken a backseat for the time being, but it is still an issue, and some of his team-mates consider that he has already played his last match in the white of Real Madrid," Diaz noted.
 "Those in the club's hierarchy, meanwhile, are calmer about the situation, even if they're also angry at his attitude."

-In the aftermath of the game against Liverpool, the Portugal international made comments that suggested he wasn't totally content with life in the Spanish capital.
+In the aftermath of the game against Liverpool, the Portugal international made comments that suggested he wasn't content with life in the Spanish capital.

 Ronaldo may not have scored in the final against Liverpool, but he remains a crucial player for Los Blancos.
 As these numbers from OptaJose show, he's deadly in front of goal: